-There’s more than a deep chill in the air.
-It even snowed a little over much of Long Island this week.
-It may not be officially winter yet, but many of us are already dreaming of warmer days.
+There’s definitely a chill in the air.
+It may not be winter yet, but many of us are already dreaming of warmer days and the perfect backyard to enjoy them in.

-So as you gaze out over your yard, here’s some ‘before and after’ Deck and Patio projects that might inspire the perfect upgrade for you — done in plenty of time for next year’s outdoor living season.
+So as you gaze out over your yard, here’s some ‘before and after’ Deck and Patio projects that might inspire the perfect upgrade for you.
+Planning now helps ensure your dreams will be a reality in time for next year’s outdoor living season.

 Backyard Upgrade on a Budget